yuuxiaoqing/projects-masterlist/index.md

 # XIAO QING'S PROJECTS

 ## ABOUT ME
 Hi, I'm Xiao Qing and I'm a recent graduate with a Bachelor of Science degree in Computer Science.
-I'm currently looking for jobs in IT and CS while practicing my programming skill and adding more projects to my portfolio in my free time.
+I'm currently looking for jobs in IT and CS while practicing my programming skills and adding more projects to my portfolio in my free time.

 ## LANGUAGES I KNOW
 - Python, Java, C, Unix, CSS, HTML, Phaser, Renpy